dmartinol/kogito-serverless-workflow-with-serverless-framework/README.md

   * The initial project was created with the command: `serverless create --template knative-docker --path newsletter-subscription`
 * OpenShift `4.8+`
   * Red Hat OpenShift Serverless `1.20+`
+* JDK 11+ and Maven 3.8+ to build the Quarkus application
+* Of course, we assume this runs from a `bash` shell

 # System Architecture
 As described by the following architectural diagram, the system is made of 4 services: